alloy-rs/core/crates/dyn-abi/README.md

 This is particularly useful for EIP-712 signing interfaces.

 We **strongly** recommend using the [static encoder/decoder][abi] when possible.
-The dyanmic encoder/decoder is significantly more expensive, especially for complex types.
+The dynamic encoder/decoder is significantly more expensive, especially for complex types.
 It is also significantly more error prone, as the mapping between solidity types and rust types is not enforced by the compiler.